Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: Comparison to Prior Mappers

 For \textbf{\ffm} and all baselines, we report the energy-delay-product (EDP) of the mappings found and the runtime of each mapper.
 Runtime reported for \textbf{\ffm} is the wall-clock time, which includes the exploration of single-Einsum pmappings and the process of joining and pruning pmappings.

-Each baseline would take CPU-years to run directly, so we generously estimate its runtime (a lower bound of its actual runtime).
+Baselines would take CPU-years to run directly, so we generously estimate runtime (a lower bound of actual runtime).
 To estimate baseline runtime, we run the baselines, but replace their mapping evaluation calls with queries to the cached results from \textbf{\ffm's} pmapping explorations.
-We then construct full mappings from the cached pmappings.
-We model baseline runtime by multiplying the number of queried pmappings by the amount of time it takes to evaluate a pmapping (approx. 1 CPU-millisecond per pmapping).
-This time is an underestimate because we ignore the time taken by the baselines to join pmappings and to select new pmappings (\eg for \textbf{genetic algorithm}, we do not include the time required to perform crossover and mutation).
+We model baseline runtime by multiplying the number of queried pmappings by the amount of time it takes to evaluate a pmapping.

-We test on a server with two Intel i9-13900HX 48-core CPUs and 384GB of RAM. \textbf{\ffm} requires much less RAM (\eg around $35$GB for the GPT-3 workload), but we did use all available RAM to parallelize the baselines.
-All mappers are written in Python and parallelized.